pdp10/sbpipe/docs/getting_started/quick_examples.md

 ### Model parameter estimation
+This example should complete within 5 minutes.
 For this example, the mathematical model is coded in R and a Python wrapper is used to invoke this model.
 The model and its wrapper file must be saved in `quick_example/Models/insulin_receptor_param_estim.r` and `quick_example/Models/insulin_receptor_param_estim.py`.
 This model uses the data set in the previous example.
 ```
 # insulin_receptor_param_estim.r